 501(c)(3): Section of the Internal Revenue Code that designates organizations as charitable and tax-exempt.
 Organizations qualifying under this section include religious, educational, charitable, amateur athletic, scientific, and literary groups; and organizations involved in the prevention of cruelty to children or animals.

-IRS Federal Non-Cash Charitable Tax Forms & Publications to Know
+IRS Federal Non-Cash Charitable Tax Forms & Publications to Know when Making a Donation

 For tax or legal advice, please call a credentialed accountant or a professional attorney since the information on this website is not and should not be considered tax or legal advice and is not a substitute or supplementation for tax or legal advice.